 As your bump gets bigger, it can be difficult to get a good night's sleep.
-You might find lying down uncomfortable or that, just when you do get comfortable, you have to get up to go to the loo.
+You might find that lying down is uncomfortable or that you need to use the loo a lot.

-Feeling tired won't harm you or your baby, but it can make life feel more difficult, especially in the early days before you've told people about your pregnancy.
+Feeling tired will not harm you or your baby, but it can make life feel more difficult, especially in the early days before you've told people about your pregnancy.

 Strange dreams during pregnancy

 Talking about them with your partner or midwife can help.
-Remember, just because you dream something, it doesn't mean it's going to happen.
+Remember, just because you dream something, it does not mean it's going to happen.
 Relaxation and breathing techniques may be helpful in reducing any anxiety you might be feeling.

 Bump-friendly sleep positions